Guide to Library Policies

 Suspension of Library Privileges

-• Oesterle Library items that are 29 days or more overdue will be declared "lost".
-At this time, the patron will be billed $50 or the replacement cost, whichever is greater, plus a $10 processing fee.
-In addition the patron's borrowing privileges will be suspended until such time as the item has been returned or the replacement fees paid.
+Oesterle Library items that are 29 days or more overdue will be declared "lost".
+At this time, the patron will be billed the replacement cost.
+In addition, the patron's borrowing privileges will be suspended until such time as the item has been returned or the replacement fees paid.

-• The North Central College Archives collects, organizes, describes, preserves and makes available for research materials related to the history of the College and the local area.
-The Archives supports the College community's need for historical information and provides reference assistance to archival researchers on and off campus.
-The Archives does not function as the repository for current College records.
+The North Central College Archives & Special Collections collects, organizes, describes, preserves, and makes available research and reference materials on the history of North Central College, Shimer College, and the western Chicago suburbs after World War II.
+The Archives supports the College community's need for historical information and provides reference assistance to researchers from on and off campus.

 Use